syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 ## Enable Toolbar

-Gantt control contains toolbar options to edit, search, expand or collapse all records, indent, outdent, delete, and add a task.
+Gantt control contains toolbar options to edit, search, expand or collapse all records, indent, outdent, delete and add a task.
 You can enable toolbar using the [`toolbarSettings`](/api/js/ejgantt#members:toolbarsettings "toolbarSettings") property.

 {% highlight javascript %}
 $("#GanttContainer").ejGantt({